SIR JOHN JELLICOE AND THE BATTLE OF JUTLAND

 The Kaiser claimed victory, citing heavier British losses in men and ships.
 But numbers are misleading: yes, the Germans suffered smaller absolute losses – but these represented a far higher percentage of their strength and so were difficult to absorb.

-However, the Germans got their version of the battle out while the British were still at sea.
-The Admiralty bungled its communiqués so badly, it took five revisions before Winston Churchill, the First Lord of the Admiralty and a former journalist, was recruited to get the British story across.
+The Admiralty bungled its communiqués so badly, it took five revisions before Winston Churchill, the First Lord of the Admiralty, bestselling author, journalist, war correspondent and Member of Parliament, was recruited to get the British story across.

 Admiral Sir John Jellicoe, Commander in Chief of the Grand Fleet, reaching the top of a flight of steps on board a battleship.
 A small group of sailors is stood below looking up at him whilst a capital ship sails astern of the ship.
 (Photo courtesy of the Imperial War Museum